ΜTorrent: Pronunciation

 The symbol μ is the lowercase Greek letter mu, which stands for the SI prefix "micro-".
 It refers to the program's originally small footprint.

 Contributors

-Original development was performed by Ludvig Strigeus ("ludde", from Sweden), the creator of μTorrent.
-Serge Paquet ("vurlix", from Canada) acted as release coordinator, and had intended to work on Linux and macOS ports.
-He maintained the μTorrent website and forum up until the end of 2005, but is no longer affiliated with μTorrent.
+μTorrent was created and initially developed by Ludvig Strigeus ("ludde", from Sweden).
+Serge Paquet ("vurlix", from Canada) acted as release coordinator, and had intended to work on porting the software to Linux and macOS.
+He maintained the μTorrent website and forum until the end of 2005 but is no longer affiliated with μTorrent.

-Since its purchase in 2006, development has been performed by various employees of Bittorrent Inc. Strigeus is no longer affiliated.
+Since its purchase in 2006, development has been performed by various employees of Bittorrent Inc.; Strigeus is no longer affiliated with μTorrent.

 Reception

 μTorrent has been praised for its small size and minimal computer resources used, which set it apart from other clients.
 PC Magazine stated that it "packs an outstanding array of features" in 2006 and listed it in their 2008 "Best free 157 software tools".
 It was also in PC World's "101 Fantastic freebies".
 The website TorrentFreak.com said it was the most feature rich BitTorrent client available, later summarizing a 2009 University of California, Riverside study which concluded that "μTorrent Download Speeds Beat Vuze By 16%" on average and "on 10% of [the 30 most used] ISPs, μTorrent users were downloading 30% faster than Vuze users".
 About.com said it was the best BitTorrent client available, citing its small size and "minimal impact to the rest of your computer's speed."
 Wired.com said its "memory footprint is also ridiculously small".
 PC & Tech Authority magazine (Australia) gave it 6 stars (out of 6).
 Lifehacker.com rated it the best BitTorrent client available (Windows) in 2008, 2011 (Windows and Mac) and a follow-up user poll rated it the most popular torrent client in 2015.
 CNET.com gave it 5 stars (of 5) saying it features "light and quick downloading".

 In November 2009, 52 million users were reported to be using the application, and in late 2011, 132 million.

 According to a study by Arbor Networks, the 2008 adoption of IPv6 by μTorrent caused a 15-fold increase in IPv6 traffic across the Internet over a ten-month period.